Is 393 a good credit score?

 Can I get an auto loan with a 393 credit score?

 Most auto lenders will not lend to someone with a 393 score.
-If you are able to get approved for an auto loan with a 393 score, it will be costly.
-If you can raise your credit score, getting a car will be much easier.
+If you are able to get approved for a car loan with a 393 score, it will be costly.
+The average credit score needed for car loans can vary.
+However, if you can raise your credit score, getting a car will be much easier.

 How to Improve a 393 Credit Score